-Where grades and standard container sizes are established in Canadian regulation, bulk imports require a special exemption from the Canadian Food Inspection Agency.
+If grades and standard container sizes are specifically addressed in Canadian regulation, bulk imports require a special exemption from the Canadian Food Inspection Agency.
 This exemption is not granted unless there is a shortage of domestic supply.

-However, the Canadian Food Inspection Agency's (CFIA) guidelines governing the issuance of ministerial exemptions for potatoes was revised on November 1 2007 after the United States and Canada inked an arrangement to facilitate bilateral potato trade.
-The arrangement will provide U.S. potato producers with predictable access to Canadian Ministerial exemptions.
-The Arrangement, when fully implemented in the third year, will allow contracts between U.S. growers and Canadian processors to serve as sufficient evidence of a shortage in Canadian potatoes.
+However, in November 2007, the countries signed an arrangement to facilitate bilateral potato trade.
+The arrangement will provide U.S. potato producers with predictable access to Canadian Ministerial exemptions, a regulatory vehicle to import potatoes that is only granted by the Government of Canada on a case-by-case basis when there is a proven shortage of potatoes in Canada.
+The arrangement, when fully implemented in the third year, will allow contracts between U.S. growers and Canadian processors to serve as sufficient evidence of a shortage in Canadian potatoes.